kakts/node/doc/guides/node-postmortem-support.md

 ```

 There are also tests on `test/cctest/test_node_postmortem_metadata.cc` to make
-sure all Node postmortem metadata are calculated correctly.
+sure all Node.js postmortem metadata are calculated correctly.

 ## Tools and References